htetyan/CA_mixed_messages/README.md

 # Mixed Messages Read Me

+## Recent Updates

+2023/3/13 - Came back to this tool to add some UI and found that the message output wasn't working.
+Had to fix a that function that was supposed to convert the month string to a number.
+This caused the constellation message to not show up correctly.
+Also had to brush up on some of the code base as it's been a while since this was created.

 # Overview

 Mixed Messages is a portfolio project from Codecademy's course.
 This application generates a message based on the user input of birth year, day and day.